//]]>

 How to sew a men short sleeve shirt

-Have Knowledge in basic pattern making?
-Then you can save some extra money by doing men short sleeve shirt pattern making and sew your project by yourself.
-You can be proud of yourself after seeing the result your shirt has a good fitting and likened by your clients or any member of your family.
+Have knowledge of basic pattern making?
+Then you can save some extra money by making a men's short-sleeved shirt pattern and sewing your project by yourself.
+You can be proud of yourself after seeing the result.
+Your shirt has a good fit and is liked by your clients or any member of your family.

 There are two types of sewer: